truecharts/website/docs/manual/SCALE Apps/backup-restore.md

 3. Once the ZFS replication is complete, on the new or migrated system navigate to the __Apps__ tab in the Truenas Scale GUI.
 When prompted to select a pool, select the pool containing the `ix-applications` dataset.

-4. Run the following command in your Truenas Scale shell to set the mount-points to legacy mode, to enable the creation of the new PVC storage.
+4. Run the following command in your Truenas Scale shell to fix known issues with PVC storage.

 >
 ```bash